NordicSoftworks/itch-upload-script/README.md

 # Notes

-The script uses Itch's butler behind the scenes to do the upload, it automatically downloads it, you don't have to worry about it.
+The script uses Itch's butler behind the scenes to do the upload.
 (Butler: https://itch.io/docs/butler)

 It is faster than manually uploading zip files, it only uploads the changes.